A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Background of LoRaWAN

-Besides modulation, LoRa communication performance may be adjusted by modifying other PHY layer configuration parameters such as the TP, Bw, SF, and coding rate (CR).
-Bw can take different values from {125; 250; and 500 kHz}, a higher value means that packet may be sent with a high DR but for a shorter distance due to low receiver sensitivity.
-Greater SF implies a lower signal-to-noise ratio required to achieve reliable communication.
-Consequently, while the distance between transmitter and receiver grows, Bw must be lowered and SF increased to transmit longer packets at the cost of higher energy consumption.
+Besides modulation, LoRa communication performance may be adjusted by modifying other PHY layer configuration parameters such as the TP, carrier frequency (CF), SF, BW, and CR.
+The BW can take different values from 125, 250, and 500~kHz, a higher value indicates that the packet may be sent with a high DR but for a shorter distance due to the low receiver sensitivity.
+A higher SF implies a lower SNR required to achieve reliable communication.
+Consequently, as the distance between the transmitter and receiver increases, the BW must be lowered and the SF increased to transmit longer packets at the cost of higher energy consumption (see Table \ref{tab:LoRa_parameters}).
+A typical LoRaWAN consists of LoRa EDs communicating data via uplink TX to multiple GWs that notify EDs using LoRa-based downlink messages after forwarding received data to the LoRaWAN server.
+The LoRa transceivers are equipped with four blocks to encode/decode LoRa signals exchanged with LoRaWAN GWs.
+These components are discussed in the following section.